mirzaakhi/ddos-attack-on-healthcare-iot-using-cooja/README.md

    - Click Motes
    - Add skymotes
    - Choose **Compile from source**
+   - Browse to the following directory inside Contiki:
+      `contiki/examples/rpl-udp`
-   - Select the built-in `rpl-udp` example
+   - Select `udp-server.c` and open it
+   - Click on Compile and then click on Create
-   - Set mote count to 1
+   - In the Create Motes window, set Number of new motes to 1
+   - Click on Add motes

 4. Add normal Healthcare IoT sensor motes:
    - Click Motes